prody/ProDy/doc/reference/usage/nmd-format.rst

   for each atom.

 *bfactors*: list of experimental beta-factors
   If not provided, all beta-factors are set to zero.
-  BFactors can be used to color the protein representation.
+  Beta-actors can be used to color the protein representation.

 NMD files may contain additional lines.
 Only lines that start with one of the above field names are evaluated by NMWiz.